 A breakdown of the sentence:

 Korean still borrows many words from Chinese, despite the fact that actual Chinese writing is becoming less common in Korea.
-Hanja, for instance, is a word with Chinese roots that has influenced the Korean lexicon.
+Hanja, for instance, is a word with Chinese roots that have influenced the Korean lexicon.

 Let’s look at one “인”, which in Korean is pronounced “in,” and signifies “person.”
 Its equivalent in Chinese is 人-, which is pronounced: “ren.”